mariuszszustka/10x-cards/README.md

 - Automatic flashcard generation from pasted text (1,000-10,000 characters)
 - Manual flashcard creation and management
 - User authentication and account management
-- Integration with an open-source spaced repetition algorithm
+- Integration with the Leitner system for effective spaced repetition
+- User progress tracking through five Leitner levels
 - User statistics and AI generation logging

 ### Out of Scope for MVP:
-- Custom, advanced spaced repetition algorithm (using open-source solution instead)
+- Custom, advanced spaced repetition algorithms beyond the basic Leitner system
 - Document import (PDF, DOCX) - only manually pasted text supported
 - Flashcard sharing between users
 - Mobile applications (web version only initially)
 - Public API
-- Gamification and advanced notification features
+- Advanced gamification and notification features
 - Advanced keyword search (standard full-text search with pagination only)

 ## Project Status

 This project is currently in development.
-The MVP is being actively built with a focus on core flashcard functionality and AI integration.
+The MVP is being actively built with a focus on core flashcard functionality, AI integration, and implementing the Leitner system for effective learning.

 ## License